Skip to Main Content

 Writing the review

 A systematic review is a document that is created with the intention of transparency and reproducibility.
 All steps and decisions made need to be documented.
 These should be based on the protocol.
-There are tools like the PRISMA 2020 checklist and PRISMA Statement provide guidance as to what to include in a review.

 Standards for reporting systematic reviews In: Institute of Medicine.
 Finding what works in health care: standards for systematic reviews.
 National Academies Press; 2011, p.
 195-222.